Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Changelog
+v1.5-beta3
+ - Fixes to white outs and blizzards
+ - Letting the days go by, living underwater~

 v1.5-beta2
  - Variable Rain will no longer have a 1/3 in chance of becoming torrential every 30 minutes, so less invisible flash flooding.
  -- The chance of ramping up massively is now halved every step above 200 raindrops (vanilla is 70)